Plant genetics: DNA

-The Structure of DNA

-DNA is a double helical structure which contains two antiparallel DNA strands made of nucleotide units.
-Each nucleotide contains a deoxyribose sugar, a phosphate group and one of the following nitrogenous bases (adenine, thymine, guanine or cytosine).
-The specific sequences and orientations of these bases are what encode unique pieces of genetic information which is hereditary.
-Between antiparallel strands there is base pairing which is occurring between adenine and thymine, and between guanine and cytosine with the help of hydrogen bonds, which hold the strands together and create the unique double helical shape.

 Plant DNA

 Plants, like all other known living organisms, pass on their traits using DNA.
 Plants however are unique from other living organisms in the fact that they have chloroplasts.
 Like mitochondria, chloroplasts have their own DNA.
 Like animals, plants experience somatic mutations regularly, but mutations within the germ line can be passed to offspring, aiding in processes like natural selection and evolution of plant species.

 Some plant species are capable of self-fertilization, and some are nearly exclusively self-fertilizers.
 This means that a plant can be both mother and father to its offspring.
 Scientists and hobbyists attempting to make crosses between different plants must take special measures to prevent the plants from self-fertilizing.
 In plant breeding, people create hybrids between plant species for economic and aesthetic reasons.
 For example, the yield of Maize has increased nearly five-fold in the past century due in part to the discovery and proliferation of hybrid varieties.

 Plants are generally more capable of surviving, and indeed flourishing, as polyploids.
 Polyploid organisms have more than two sets of homologous chromosomes.
 For example, humans have two sets of homologous chromosomes, meaning that a typical human will have 2 copies each of 23 different chromosomes, for a total of 46.
 Wheat on the other hand, while having only 7 distinct chromosomes, is considered a hexaploid and has 6 copies of each chromosome, for a total of 42.
 In animals, inheritable germline polyploidy is less common, and spontaneous chromosome increases may not even survive past fertilization.
 In plants however this is less of a problem.
 Polyploid individuals are created frequently by a variety of processes; however, once created, they usually cannot cross back to the parental type.
 Polyploid individuals that are capable of self-fertilizing can give rise to a new, genetically distinct lineage, which can be the start of a new species.
 This is often called "instant speciation".
 Polyploids generally have larger fruit, an economically desirable trait, and many human food crops, including wheat, maize, potatoes, peanuts, strawberries and tobacco, are either accidentally or deliberately created polyploids.

 The main genetic components of plants include;